 Remembrance Day Ceremony at the U of A Butterdome | 10 am

-This Remembrance Day Ceremony will be led by Alberta’s Lieutenant Governor, the Honourable Lois Mitchell, as Albertans pay their respects to those who have made the ultimate sacrifice for Canada.
+This Remembrance Day Ceremony will be led by Alberta’s Lieutenant Governor as Albertans pay their respects to those who have made the ultimate sacrifice for Canada.
 Parking at the Butterdome will be free for those attending the service.

 Van Vliet Centre, Butterdome, University of Alberta Campus | 112 St. & 89 Ave. | 780-492-2555